||Summer Quarter (July - August)

 - Personal spending money

 The Study Abroad fees will be posted to your MyUW student account and can be paid the same way that you pay tuition and other fees.
 Check your MyUW Account periodically for due dates.
-Students must pay the course-related fees directly through the Exeter College Summer program application.
+Students must pay the course-related fees directly through the King's College Summer program application.

 - A large percentage of UW students utilize financial aid to study abroad.
 Most types of financial aid can be applied to study abroad fees.